marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-controlling-c-dialect.rst

   The type ``char`` is always a distinct type from each of ``signed char`` or ``unsigned char``, even though its behavior is always just like one of those two.

+.. option:: -fstrict-flex-arrays

+  Control when to treat the trailing array of a structure as a flexible array member for the purpose of accessing the elements of such an array.
+  The positive form is equivalent to :option:`-fstrict-flex-arrays=3`, which is the strictest.
+A trailing array is treated as a flexible array member only when it is declared as a flexible array member per C99 standard onwards.
+  The negative form is equivalent to :option:`-fstrict-flex-arrays=0`, which is the least strict.
+All trailing arrays of structures are treated as flexible array members.

+.. option:: -fno-strict-flex-arrays

+  Default setting; overrides :option:`-fstrict-flex-arrays`.

+.. index:: fstrict-flex-arrays=level

+.. option:: -fstrict-flex-arrays={level}

+  Control when to treat the trailing array of a structure as a flexible array member for the purpose of accessing the elements of such an array.
+The value of :samp:`{level}` controls the level of strictness.

+  The possible values of :samp:`{level}` are the same as for the ``strict_flex_array`` attribute (see :ref:`variable-attributes`).

+  You can control this behavior for a specific trailing array field of a structure by using the variable attribute ``strict_flex_array`` attribute (see :ref:`variable-attributes`).

 .. option:: -fsso-struct={endianness}